Foundation Settlement Repair: 9 Signs, Causes & Fixes

 - monitoring

-At a larger ground scale, the USGS describes land subsidence as gradual settling or sudden sinking of the ground surface due to subsurface earth material movement.
 A house foundation problem is usually local rather than regional subsidence, but the same basic engineering idea applies: when support below the structure changes, movement can follow.

-The key point: foundation settlement repair should start with diagnosis, not with a repair product.
+Foundation settlement repair should start with diagnosis, not with a repair product.

 Foundation settlement becomes more serious when it is:

-- differential — one part settles more than another as seen in the image below
+- Differential — one part settles more than another as seen in the image below

-- progressive — symptoms are getting worse
+- Progressive — symptoms are getting worse

-- connected — cracks, sloping floors, sticking doors, and gaps appear together
+- Connected — cracks, sloping floors, sticking doors, and gaps appear together

 If the signs are minor and stable, monitoring may be enough.
 If they are worsening or grouped together, get a professional assessment before paying for repair.